aksommerville/lilsitter/README.md

 ## TODO

 - [x] Editor: Visual editing.
-- [ ] Final maps, say about fifty of them?
+- [x] Final maps, say about fifty of them? ...26, i'll call that done.
 - [x] Sound effects
 - [x] Music
 - [x] Different songs per map. (and not just cycling thru; make a new command for it)